Common Precancerous Skin Conditions

 Treatment For Actinic Keratosis

 Some actinic keratoses disappear without medical treatment, but most reappear with chronic sun exposure.
-A dermatologist, may use a variety of methods for AK treatment, such as topical medications, photodynamic therapy, cryotherapy, and curettage.
+A dermatologist may use various methods for AK treatment, such as topical medications, photodynamic therapy, cryotherapy, and curettage.
 The majority of actinic keratosis lesions are treated and removed as a precaution.

 How To Prevent Actinic Keratosis